hacspec/hax/proof-libs/fstar/core/README.md

 semantics in all of hax backends (for now F\* and Coq).

-Note that we already started experimenting with this second approach: hax is already able to digest and generate signature-only F\* for a huge part of core.
+Note that we already started experimenting with this second approach: hax is already able to digest and generate signature-only F\* for more than 80% of core definitions.